The Nobel Prize in Physics 1996

 1. A breakthrough in low temperature

 The pioneering work of David Lee, Douglas Osheroff and Robert Richardson in the beginning of the 1970's at the low-temperature laboratory of Cornell University has given a most valuable contribution to our current view of the manifestations of quantum effects in bulk matter.
 The anisotropic superfluid helium-3, appearing below a critical temperature of about two thousandths of a degree above the absolute zero, is considered to be a particular kind of Bose-Einstein condensate with a rich set of physical properties.
 The study of this exotic quantum liquid has led to concepts that are of general importance and, e.g., could become useful for the theoretical treatment of high temperature superconductors.
-Recently phase transitions in helium-3 have been studied as a model for the dynamics of the cosmological phase transitions that are thought to have occurred a fraction of a second after the Big Bang (see Nature, July 25, and Science, August 2, 1996).
+Recently phase transitions in helium-3 have been studied as a model for the dynamics of the cosmological phase transitions that are thought to have occured a fraction of a second after the Big Bang (see Nature, July 25, and Science, August 2, 1996).
 Critical points of superfluid helium-3 are used to define temperature scales at values extremely close to the absolute zero.

 2. The discovery